DeepYoke/ToxiMol/README.md

 ## 📂 Dataset Structure

-To construct a representative and challenging benchmark for molecular toxicity repair, we systematically define **11 toxicity repair tasks** based on all toxicity prediction tasks under the **"Single-instance Prediction Problem"** category from the [**TDC (Therapeutics Data Commons) platform**](https://tdcommons.ai/single_pred_tasks/tox/).
+To construct a representative and challenging benchmark for molecular toxicity repair, we systematically define **11 toxicity repair tasks** based on all toxicity prediction tasks under the **"Single-instance Prediction Problem"** category from the [**Therapeutics Data Commons (TDC) platform**](https://tdcommons.ai/single_pred_tasks/tox/).

 The **ToxiMol** dataset consists of 560 curated toxic molecules covering both binary classification and regression tasks across diverse toxicity mechanisms.
 The **Tox21** dataset retains all of its 12 original sub-tasks, while 10 sub-tasks are randomly selected from the **ToxCast** dataset.
 All task names are kept consistent with those in the original datasets.